microsoft/MIDI/docs/api/README.md

 There are several simple or basic types used in Windows MIDI Services.
 These types provide formatting and validation to help ensure applications display data in similar ways.

-## Service

-The MidiService class is a utility class which provides access to health and status information related to the MidiSrv Service.